-"I certify that I have taken all reasonable measures to ensure that the information contained in the present Universal Registration Document is to the best of my knowledge in accordance with the facts and contains no omissions likely to affect its import.
+"I certify that the information contained in the present Universal Registration Document is to the best of my knowledge in accordance with the facts and contains no omissions likely to affect its import.

-I declare that to the best of my knowledge, the accounts have been drawn up in accordance with the applicable accounting standards and provide a fair image of the assets, financial situation, and results of the company and all those companies consolidated with it, and the management report listed in Annex 5 of this universal registred document, presents a faithful picture of the business developments, results, and financial situation of the company and all those companies consolidated with it, as well as a description of the main risks and uncertainties with which they are faced.
+I declare that to the best of my knowledge, the accounts have been drawn up in accordance with the applicable accounting standards and provide a fair image of the assets, financial situation, and results of the company and all those companies consolidated with it, and the management report listed in Annex 5 of this universal registration document, presents a faithful picture of the business developments, results, and financial situation of the company and all those companies consolidated with it, as well as a description of the main risks and uncertainties with which they are faced.

-Tours sur Marne, on July 23, 2020
+Tours sur Marne, on 24 June 2021